Custody, Visitation & Support

 If you already have a court order for custody, visitation or support, the court will only consider a change to that order if there has been a "material change of circumstances" since entry of the last order.
 Once that has been proven, the court will order a change if the evidence shows a change is in the child's best interest.
-In any custody or visitation order, the court is required to consider first and foremost the child's best interest and may appoint a Guardian Ad Litem (GAL) to represent that interest before the Court.
+In any custody or visitation order, the court is required to consider first and foremost the child's best interest.
+The court may appoint a Guardian Ad Litem (GAL) to represent the child's interest before the court.
 Costs associated with the Guardian Ad Litem will be assessed by the court to the parties and is based upon their ability to pay.

 A video at the VA Law Help 2 Go website describes what physical and legal custody mean in regards to parenting time and parents’ rights in making major decisions for the child.